October 6, 2016

 How to prevent Medicare fraud

-Medicare takes action to ensure it only does business with doctors and suppliers who provide quality health care.
+Medicare takes action to ensure it does business with only doctors and suppliers who provide quality health care.
 The Centers for Medicare and Medicaid Services (CMS), which administers Medicare, also works with federal agencies like the Department of Health and Human Services Office of the Inspector General, the FBI, and the Department of Justice to prevent and detect Medicare fraud and Medicare abuse.
 As a Medicare beneficiary, you can also help prevent Medicare fraud and abuse by doing the following:

 - Give your Medicare card or claim number only to your doctor or health-care providers.
 Never give it to anyone else.